alex-mous/3D-Printer/README.md

 <img alt="Layout for the Acrylic Panel Clamps" src="/Images/2.%20IKEA%20Lack%20tables/M3_set_screw_layout.JPG" align="top" width="60"><img alt="Installing set screw" src="/Images/2.%20IKEA%20Lack%20tables/Install_set_screw_panel_clamp.JPG" align="top" width="60"><img alt="Installed set screw with panel clamp" src="/Images/2.%20IKEA%20Lack%20tables/Panel_clamp_installed.JPG" align="top" width="60"><img alt="Finished" src="/Images/2.%20IKEA%20Lack%20tables/Acrylic_panel_clamps_done.JPG" align="top" width="60">

+(to be added)

-Attach Printer to top table
+- Attach Printer to top table

 <h4> Step 3: Print Bed </h4>
+(to be added)

-Create
+- Create

-Install parts
+- Install parts

-Bed supporting plate
+- Bed supporting plate

 <h4> Step 4: Z axis </h4>
+(to be added)

-Print parts
+- Print parts

-Add 10mm rods
+- Add 10mm rods

-Bearings to bed supporting plate
+- Bearings to bed supporting plate

-Z leadscrew and nut + parts
+- Z leadscrew and nut + parts

-Endstop and adjustable screw (cover software routine)
+- Endstop and adjustable screw (cover software routine)

 <h4> Step 5: Y axis </h4>
+(to be added)

-Print parts
+- Print parts

-Motor Mount
+- Motor Mount

-Idler Bearing Mount
+- Idler Bearing Mount

-12mm Rod Clamp type 1 and 2
+- 12mm Rod Clamp type 1 and 2

-y endstop
+- Y endstop

-motors
+- Motors

 <h4> Step 6: X axis </h4>
+(to be added)

-Print parts
+- Print parts

-aluminum rods and bushings
+- aluminum rods and bushings

-Hotend carriage
+- Hotend carriage

-XY Joiner
+- XY Joiner

-GT2 Belts
+- GT2 Belts

-Hotend install and fan install
+- Hotend install and fan install

 <h3> Wiring </h3>
 Line up the pins of the RAMPS 1.4 board with the sockets on the Arduino Mega (after the Arduino Mega is fully screwed down onto the IKEA Lack table).
 Press the RAMPS 1.4 board down until the pins are fully into the Arduino Mega.
 Next, solder wires to the switch as shown below in the pictures.
 Follow the wiring diagram below (this diagram is in SVG format and can therefore be scaled) (Note: some wires/cables will need to be extended.
 You can splice four wires into multi-core cable listed in the BOM instead of using seperate pieces of wire (see pictures below for an example)).
 Add 3D-printed wire clamps (see the STL files folder and Printed Parts.pdf), zip-ties and labels as necessary.
 Below the wiring diagram are some pictures of the wiring.